icerpc/icerpc-csharp/README.md

 [Slice][slice] is a completely revised version of [Ice][zeroc-ice]'s IDL (the [original Slice][ice-slice]), with a new syntax, a new file extension (.slice), a new compilation model, additional keywords and more.
 It just keeps the same
-terminology: modules, interfaces, operations, proxies, enums etc. have the same meaning in the new Slice language as in the original language[^2].
+terminology: modules, interfaces, operations, proxies, enums, etc. They have the same meaning in the new Slice language as in the original language[^2].

 The Slice language is RPC-centric: it's all about defining RPCs in a clear and concise manner, with just the right feature set.